Suspended solids in the feed water will remain in the boiler when steam is generated.

 Dissolved solids and particles in the make-up water will remain in the boiler when steam is generated.
-During operation the concentration of solids builds up and finally a concentration level is reached where the operation of the boiler becomes impossible.
+During operation the total dissolved solids (TDS) builds up finally reaching a concentration level where the operation of the boiler becomes impossible.

 If solids are not purged from the boiler they can lead to

 - scale formation

 Chemical treatments and continuous surface blowdowns are commonly used to eliminate solids at the same rate as they are added from the feed water.

 - short frequent blowdowns are more effective in removing boiler water sludge than